 Through a thorough medical evaluation, we will be able to create an allergy treatment plan that will help to reduce and even eliminate your symptoms.
 Blood and skin tests can often provide us with an accurate diagnosis to help determine the culprit behind your allergies and what allergy treatment is required.

 While avoiding the allergen is key to preventing your symptoms, we know that sometimes this is impossible.
 Fortunately, there are allergy treatment options out there such as medication and immunotherapy that can provide the relief you’ve been looking for.

 Antihistamines are often the first line of defense against allergy symptoms.
 Antihistamines are known to treat symptoms such as congestion, runny nose, sneezing, hives, and itchy eyes.
 Over-the-counter antihistamines may work well for relieving your symptoms, while patients with more severe symptoms will often benefit from a stronger, prescription-strength antihistamine.

 Decongestants are also a great medication for relieving nasal congestion and can be used along with antihistamines.
 If nasal inflammation, congestion or other allergy symptoms are more severe or aren’t responding to these other treatments, then we may prescribe steroids.
 Of course, steroids do come with potential side effects, so it’s always important to talk with us if you have any questions or concerns about taking steroids.

 If allergy treatment medications just aren’t cutting it, then it might be time to consider immunotherapy, or “allergy shots”.
 Over time, these injections are designed to help your body get used to the allergen, which can be a major relief for those chronic or severe allergy sufferers.

-For more information on allergy treatments in the Fort Worth, TX area call Texas Regional Asthma & Allergy Center today!
+For more information on allergy treatments in the Fort Worth and Southlake, TX area call Texas Regional Asthma & Allergy Center today!